tauseef6969/interactive-plotting-tool/README.md

 To use this tool, you will need to have Python 3.x installed on your system.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/

-Once you have installed Python, you can install the required dependencies by running the following command in your terminal:
+Once you have installed Python, you can install the required dependencies.

-pip install -r requirements.txt

-This will install the necessary packages, including Plotly and Pandas.
+Install the necessary packages, including Plotly and Pandas.

 ## Usage